 - Start openerp-server (as we did during TP1)

-- Run Iceweasel web browser, and go at OpenERP login page.
+- Run Firefox web browser, and go at OpenERP login page.

 - Create a new database, and don't forget to check the option